FeLiNa0/parallelly/README.template.md

-# parallely: Run commands in parallel while saving and summarizing command results.
+# parallely: Run commands in parallel and capture output.
+Notify on each completion.

 <!--
 EDIT README.template.md, not README.md directly.